 The COM Frequency Box is composed of four fields; the two active frequencies are on the left side and the two standby frequencies are on the right.
 The COM transceiver is selected for transmitting by pressing the COM MIC Keys on the Audio Panel.
+During reception of audio from the COM radio selected for transmission, audio from the other COM radio is muted.

 An active COM frequency displayed in green indicates that the COM transceiver is selected on the Audio Panel (COM1 MIC or COM2 MIC Key).
-Both active COM frequencies appearing in white indicate that no COM radio is selected for transmitting (PA Key is selected on the Audio Panel).
-Frequencies in the standby fields are also displayed in white.